openresty/lua-resty-core/lib/ngx/ssl/clienthello.md

 **context:** *ssl_client_hello_by_lua&#42;*

 Returns the TLS SNI (Server Name Indication) name set by the client.

 Return `nil` when then the extension does not exist.

 In case of errors, it returns `nil` and a string describing the error.

-Note that the SNI name is gotten from the raw extensions of client hello message associated with the current downstream SSL connection.
+Note that the SNI name is gotten from the raw extensions of the client hello message associated with the current downstream SSL connection.

 So this function can only be called in the context of [ssl_client_hello_by_lua*](https://github.com/openresty/lua-nginx-module/#ssl_client_hello_by_lua_block).